wanjee/ShuweeAdminBundle/doc/datagrid.md

 ```

 Wanjee\Shuwee\AdminBundle\Datagrid::_construct() arguments are :

 * *limit_per_page* : Number of items to display on a single datagrid page.
 Defaults to 10.
 * *default_sort_column* : Column used for default ordering.
 Defaults to 'id'.
 * *default_sort_order* : Direction of the default ordering.
 Defaults to 'asc'.
 * *show_actions_column* : Whether the actions column must be displayed or not.
 Defaults to 'true'.

 Wanjee\Shuwee\AdminBundle\Datagrid::addField() arguments are :

 * *Field name* : name of the field, in your entity, you want to expose
-* *Field type* : type of formatter to use for display
+* *Field type* : the fully qualified class name of the type of formatter to use for display
 * *Options* : array of options, depends on field type.  'label' is common.

 Wanjee\Shuwee\AdminBundle\Datagrid::addAction() arguments are :